 Kefir Management: When I’m getting bogged down with extra kefir, I throw out all but few tablespoons of the grains.
 It takes longer for fewer grains to eat through the sugar water.
 (The more grains you have, the more quickly they eat through a new batch of sugar water.)

 Vacation time?
 You can also slow the kefir process down by refrigerating the jar of grains, sugar, molasses and water.
 Put twice the amount of sugar and molasses in, if leaving for a week or so.
 That buys some time!
-To get the grains active again, put the jar on the counter again, and they get back to work.If the brew doesn’t taste very sweet upon return from a vacation, give the grains so fresh sugar-water to liven them back up again.
+To get the grains active again, bring the jar out of the fridge.
+Drain off the old liquid into a fermenting bottle, and give the grains some fresh sugar-water to liven them back up.

 The grains multiply; put the extras in the compost pile, or give to a friend (or even eat them?), or just throw ’em out.
 More will be created!

 - 1/4 c. sugar (regular white sugar’s been best for me- not raw)